csula/cs4660-fall-2016/notes/quizes/quiz2.md

 Total points: 10 pts

-Due date: Oct 15th 10:30am (at the end of class)
+Due date: Oct 16th 11:59pm (at the end of day)

 ## Context